-The following is a showcase of every surfboard Phil Roberts and Gerry Lopez have created, from 2019 going back to 2008.
+The following is a showcase of every surfboard Phil Roberts and Gerry Lopez have created, from 2023 to 2008.

 The 2019 trophy surfboard was inspired by a reference photo of Pipeline by Steve Wilkings.
 Italo Ferreira was the third Brazilian surfer to take home the surfboard, while also scooping his first world title in winning the Pipe Masters.
 Two incredible trophies for a special event and moment in surfing history.

 The 2018 trophy surfboard was extra special due to it being lined with 100% agave paper harvested from Jose Cuervo’s agave fields in Jalisco, Mexico — a technique pioneered by shaper, Gary Linden.
 On the deck of the board, Phil Roberts recreated an iconic photo of Gerry Lopez by Lance Trout, making Pipeline look easy (it’s not!).

 This short video about the making of the 2018 Pipe Masters surfboard shows the effort and craftsmanship that goes into these boards.

 The runner-up of the Pipe Masters also gets a framed painting by Phil Roberts to match the art on the winner’s surfboard — surely making the Pipe Masters the best event in sport to come in second place?!
 Below is the runner-up art from 2018 and below from 2017.